 you can dress like a weirdo

-People dress well in Tokyo, and people dress weird in Tokyo.
-It really dialates any semblance of standards regarding what's too far gone, what's inappropriate, and what's embarrassing.
+People dress well and people dress weird.
+It really dilates any semblance of standards regarding what's too far gone, what's inappropriate, and what's embarrassing.
 Forget memes about asian collectivism and groupthink and locusts or whatever, you can pull anything off in Japan.
 The fatalism of dressing nice to strip malls and friends' mcmansions makes me never want to return to the US.

 shops